threefoldtecharchive/info_manual3/wiki/manual3_get_started/grid3_billing.md

-# Billing on ThreeFold Grid 3.0
+# Proof of Utilization on ThreeFold Grid 3.0

-In TFGrid 3.0 billing is in accordance with proof of utilization

 !!!include:threefold:utility_token_model

-## Use TFTs on Parity Substrate

-As from v3.0, TFTs exist on TFChain, which is ThreeFold's blockchain on Parity Substrate.

-These TFTs have the same value as on the Stellar network, there is a bridging mechanism in place that allows to transfer TFTs between the 2 blockchains, in both directions.
+## TFChain 3.0

+TF_Chain is our blockchain used to manage our TFGrid (based on Substrate).
+The TF_Grid operates as a DAO.

+Our token TFT is multi blockchain compatible, we support TF_Chain, Stellar and Binance Smartchain as money blockchain.
+The user can transfer his TFT between these Blockchains.

+If a user wants to use Internet Capacity (storage, compute and network) on the TF_Grid, then the user will have to transfer money to his account on TFChain.

 ## Proof of Utilization

 All resource utilisation is registered on the TFChain on an hourly basis.
 We call this [Proof Of Utilization](threefold:proof_of_utilization).

-These resources are a combination of cloud units:
+TFGrid is tracking utilization based on following parameters:

 - Compute resources ("CU")
 - Storage resources ("SU")